-Although the start of MTD was postponed by a year or so, this is still something that we believe will be rolled out to everyone in due course.
+Although the start of MTD was postponed by a year or so, this is still something that we believe will eventually be rolled out to all taxes and businesses.
 We are therefore still looking into how MTD will affect our clients and will continue to keep track of how things progress over the next few years.
 We will be keeping an eye out for any changes that may occur, including details of planned legislation to be released regarding MTD and also what software requirements and options are currently available or will become available for our clients.